victronenergy/dbus-mqtt/README.md

 	Topic: N/e0ff50a097c0/pvinverter/20/Ac/Power
 	Payload: {"value": 926}

-Normally you do not need to use read requests, because most values are published automatically.
-There are some exceptions however.
-Most important are the settings (com.victronenergy.settings on the D-Bus).
-If you want to retrieve a setting you have to use a read request.
+Normally you do not need to use read requests, because most values are published automatically as they change.
+For values that don't change often, most notably settings (com.victronenergy.settings on D-Bus), you will have to use a read request to retrieve the current value.

 Keep-alive
 ----------